 Depending upon the individual drives of the dog’s distraction can take on many different forms.
 His attention could be diverted by a sudden movement, an exciting noise, an intriguing scent or the existence of higher value reinforcement elsewhere in the environment.

 A dog training program rich in reinforcement is the best pathway to help create immunity to all that may distract a dog.
-The lower the quality of dog training education…the less resistance a dog is given to the power of distraction.
-Find out more about our training program here!
+The lower the quality of dog training education…the less resistance a dog is given to the power of distraction!

 Take for example a completely uneducated “pet owner.”
 This is the person who has done absolutely nothing to contribute in a positive way to his dog’s education.
 He believes dogs should just understand his spoken word as if the animal is nothing more than a furry little creature born with a deep desire to do all that their humans ask of him.

 Over my more than 20 years of training my dogs and helping others to achieve amazing results with their dogs, I have developed a progressive training plan that helps to build a dog’s immunity to distractions one layer at a time.
 Fifteen years ago I put those foundation layers into a chart I called my “Puppy Pyramid.”
 If you look to the left of this paragraph, you can see what it looked like all of those years ago.
 Of course as more dogs came into my life, that pyramid evolved but the basis was the same.
 Laying down layers of understanding, to help my dogs become resistant to any type of distraction.
 Each segment in the pyramid is a game.
 Often an interactive game of choice for my dogs.
-Several years ago I strategically arranged those games to become what is now my 5 Minute Formula to A Brilliant Recall.
-Today those Recaller games are the foundation of every dog owned.
+Several years ago I strategically arranged those games to become what is now my Recallers program.
+Today those Recallers games are the foundation of every dog owned.
 These 40 Recallers Games build in 40 foundation layers for my dogs preparing them to start learning their skills for life and for sport.

-That is why our students who have taken my two online programs, Recallers & Puppy Peaks, have gone through such a transformation with their dog training.
-Together the two programs create an unbelievable inoculation against distractions.
+That is why students who have taken my Recallers course have gone through such an amazing transformation with their dog training.
+The program creates an unbelievable inoculation against distractions.
 Resulting in a dog with an amazing focus for work, an incredible relationship between dog and handler, a bond formed through games and reinforcement based training.
 If you have that now, you will know exactly what I mean.